Frequently Asked Questions

 What are your counseling specializations?

-As an online therapist in Illinois with 17 years of experience, I specialize in treating kids and teens with anxiety using the solution-focused brief therapy approach.
+As an online therapist in Illinois and Florida with 17 years of experience, I specialize in treating kids and teens with anxiety using the solution-focused brief therapy approach.
 I also provide online Christian counseling for those kids and teens who prefer to integrate their faith with counseling.

 I am certified in solution-focused brief therapy and have received extensive training using this therapy approach with kids and teens.